VernalUmbrella/godot-template/README.md

 5. Select the `src` directory as the **Project Path**.
 6. Ensure **Git** is selected under "Version Control Metadata".
 7. Create the project!
+8. Feel free to delete the `README.md` that was in the `src` directory.